i--storm/motor_vibrometer/README.md

 9. You will see something like this it Port Monitor window:<br>
 10. After calibration you can start measurements<br>
 11. Send PWM timing an number to board (from 1000 to 2000), or .(dot) to use 1200. btw.
 I've chosen this value as most effective for measurements.
 Keep in ming that greater values will make your copter fly.
 Hold it strongly while using geater values.<br>
-12. Vibrimeter will spin up motor, and measure vibrations (6 sec. by default)<br>
+12. Vibrometer will spin up motor, and measure vibrations (6 sec. by default)<br>
 13. After measurement you will see the results:<br>
 14. As for balancing tecnique, I use next algorithm:<br>
   1. measure vibrations on bare motor with prop